 Or It Can Give Your Child Asthma

-In August 2011, a study published in the Annals of Allergy, Asthma & Immunology stated that infants in moldy environments have three times higher chances of developing asthma by the time they reach 7, an age when an accurate diagnosis is possible.
+In August 2011, a study published in the Annals of Allergy, Asthma & Immunology stated that infants in moldy environments have three times higher chances of developing asthma by the time they reach 7, when an accurate diagnosis is possible.

 It’s Like Somebody’s Smoking at Home

-The Long-Range Transport of Air Pollutants Program of Health Canada has similar findings after examining 15,000 children and another of 18,000 adults.
+The Long-Range Transport of Air Pollutants Program of Health Canada has similar findings after examining 15,000 children and of 18,000 adults.

 Toxic Mold Can Make the Lungs Bleed

 Stachybotrys atra, a toxic black mold species, is now regarded as the causative agent of pulmonary hemosiderosis in infants, which in some cases is fatal.
 The S. atra produces the most potent mycotoxins of the group trichothecenes.
-It also makes cyclosporine and phenylspirodrimanes, that when combined with trichothecenes at high doses, can cause life-threatening toxic black mold symptoms.
+It also makes cyclosporine and phenylspirodrimanes, which when combined with trichothecenes at high doses, can cause life-threatening toxic black mold symptoms.